bernhardAxonIvy/doc/source/concepts/3rd-party-integration/webservice.rst

 Have a look at our :dev-url:`video tutorials </tutorial>` to see web service integrations in action.

-If you are looking for web service integration examples with Axon Ivy, have a look at the :ref:`ConnectivityDemos <importing-demo-projects>` sample project in the Designer.
+If you are looking for web service integration examples with |axon-ivy|, have a look at the :ref:`ConnectivityDemos <importing-demo-projects>` sample project in the Designer.